-This course will introduce you to color theory and composition using the art of printmaking.
+This course will introduce the fundamentals of design and composition through the art of printmaking.
 You will be taught the tools, materials, ideas and approaches required to move your individual studio practice forward.
-We will be using the specific process of Collagraphic printmaking.
-The course will broaden your knowledge of the dynamics and usages of compositional devices and color usage as it applies to the physical, perceptual, psychological, symbolic and states of being - the emotional.
+We will be using the specific process of Relief.
 This course depends upon seeing, doing and thinking, using demonstrations, exercises, your own resource book and the making of a consistent suite of fine art prints.